Admission and Application Procedures

 * Only in exceptional circumstances will students without a B. Ed. degree be considered for admission.
 Applicants with a relevant undergraduate degree and professional experience may apply.

-Only complete applications as of the February 15th deadline each year will be considered for admission.
+Only completed Master of Education applications as of the March 15th annual deadline will be considered for admission.